SIBarcodeNetwork/ReadtheDocsMaster/Docs/cherry_picking.rst

 There are two options when cherry picking to build a rerun plate:

-* Samples will either be aliquoted (subsampled) from the working stock plate (recommended) or archive plate OR
+* Samples will either be aliquoted (subsampled) from the working stock plate or archive plate OR

 * Entire tubes of sample DNA will pulled from the archive plate and moved to new plate.